Sarahmela93/ui-ux-project/Readme.md

 README

-here is a ux project.
+Here is a ux project.

-we had to use bootswatch to add some "sparkles" to our EventBrite project.
+We had to use bootswatch to add some "sparkles" to our EventBrite project.